sigp/lighthouse/book/src/merge-migration.md

 To progress through the Bellatrix upgrade nodes will need a *new* connection to an "eth1" node;
 `--execution-endpoint`.
 This connection has a few different properties.
 Firstly, the term "eth1 node" has been deprecated and replaced with "execution engine".
-Whilst "eth1 node" and "execution engine" still refer to the same projects (Geth, Nethermind, etc) the former refers to the pre-merge versions and the latter refers to post-merge versions.
+Whilst "eth1 node" and "execution engine" still refer to the same projects (Besu, Erigon, Geth or Nethermind), the former refers to the pre-merge versions and the latter refers to post-merge versions.
 Secondly, there is a strict one-to-one relationship between Lighthouse and the execution engine; only one Lighthouse node can connect to one execution engine.
 Thirdly, it is impossible to fully verify the post-merge chain without an